Restrictions in the Workplace

 Employee’s Use of Social Media to Disparage the Employer or Divulge Confidential Information

 As a general rule, employees are entitled to privacy in personal and family life, including in the workplace.
 The use by the employees of social media communication means, cannot be used or monitored, when evaluating the employee.
-However, if the employee disparages or divulges confidential information of or relating to the employer, its business, its customers, or its employees, sanctions could be pursued for such behaviour.
+The aforementioned principle does not grant the employee total freedom to do or publish discretionarily on social media, this meaning that, for example, if the employee disparages or divulges confidential information of or relating to the employer, its business, its customers, or its employees, sanctions could be pursued for such behaviour.
+The employee is subject to general loyalty and respect duties toward the employer.
+As such, if the employee does not comply with these general duties he/she may be subject to disciplinary measures available to the employer (which range from a reprimand to a dismissal with just cause), depending on the seriousness of the violation and the damages caused to the employer.